prometheus/client_java/README.md

-There is a Spring AOP collector that allows you to annotate methods that you would like to instrument with a [Summary](#Summary), but without going through the process of manually instaniating and registering your metrics classes.
+There is a Spring AOP collector that allows you to annotate methods that you would like to instrument with a [Summary](#Summary), but without going through the process of manually instantiating and registering your metrics classes.
 To use the metrics annotations, simply add `simpleclient_spring_web` as a dependency, annotate a configuration class with `@EnablePrometheusTiming`, then annotate your Spring components as such: